dr-yst/org-x/dev-docs/progress.md

 - Optimization of filter and group evaluation with short-circuit logic
 - Efficient serialization and storage of view configurations
 - Clear visual design for grouped content with collapsible sections
+- Implementation of virtualized lists for sidebar filter options with large datasets